khanstutorial/nexus-documentation/backend/students/create.md

         "roles": [
             "Tech Team Member"
         ]
-    } has been inserted into the users collection in the shadow database.
+    } has been inserted into the students collection in the shadow database.

 If a failure has occured, this message will not be shown.
 Instead a 500 error will be returned displaying the reason for the failure.